Here's What You Need To Know About The Cycle Of Abuse

 2. The acute battering episode, which Walker defines as the incident of violence.
 As the tension peaks, it will result in an event of physical violence.
 It's usually triggered by some external factor or the abuser's emotional state, but not by anything the survivor has done — meaning, it's often unpredictable.

-3. The honeymoon phase, during which the abuser may feel ashamed by his or her behaviour and apologise.
+3. The honeymoon phase, during which the abuser may feel ashamed by his or her behavior and apologize.
 The abuser expresses remorse and may promise to never let it happen again.
-The abuser may also exhibit loving, kind behaviour that strengthens the partners' bond and make it more difficult for the survivor to leave the relationship.
+The abuser may also exhibit loving, kind behavior that strengthens the partners' bond and make it more difficult for the survivor to leave the relationship.

 Tricia Bent-Goodley, PhD, director of the Howard University Social Work School and author of The Ultimate Betrayal: A Renewed Look at Intimate Partner Violence, tells Refinery29 that knowledge of the cycle of abuse can help survivors better understand the nature of abuse.